MohamadYusuf/WebRx-Site/docs/binding-syntax.md

 expression | filter
 ```

-E.g. the markup **"12 | currency"** formats the number 12 as a currency using the currency filter.
+E.g. the markup <code>12 | currency</code> formats the number 12 as a currency using the currency filter.
 The resulting value is $12.00.

 Filters can be applied to the result of another filter.
 This is called "chaining" and uses the following syntax: